lukazaplotnik/Image-Classification-PyTorch/README.md

 - learning_rate : learning rate used in the Adam optimizer
 - epochs : number of training epochs
 - gpu : flag to run on GPU

-For example: `python train.py data_directory --save_dir save_directory --arch "vgg13" --epochs 20 --gpu`
+Usage example: `python train.py data_directory --save_dir save_directory --arch "vgg13" --epochs 20 --gpu`

 2. To load the trained neural network and use it to predict the k most likely classes for a given input image run:
 `python predict.py path/to/image checkpoint`.
 The following optional arguments can be set:
 - top_k : number of most likely categories displayed
 - category_names : mapping of categories to category names
 - gpu : flag to run on GPU

-For example: `python predict.py path/to/image checkpoint --top_k 5 --category_names cat_to_name.json --gpu`
+Usage example: `python predict.py path/to/image checkpoint --top_k 5 --category_names cat_to_name.json --gpu`

 ### Results
 The default `vgg11` model with default parameters (see `train.py`) achieved a solid 91.34% accuracy on the flower classification testing set (102 categories).